jianzongwu/MotionBooth/README.md

 python -m scripts.convert_ckpts.convert_lavie_to_diffusers
 ```

 Then, rename the `stable-diffusion-v1-4` folder to `lavie`.
-Additionally, you should replace the config file of unet to 3D dimensional config, following [checkpoint guide](docs/checkpoints.md).
+Additionally, you should replace the config file to LaVie's configs, following [checkpoint guide](docs/checkpoints.md).

 The final checkpoint folder looks like this: